1950s films at St Kilda Film Festival

 In 2006, a collection of approximately 20 assorted home movies, filmed on 16mm and Super8 by Melbourne resident Ernest Singer (1905-1981), was donated to the NFSA by his children, Joan Dwyer and Peter Singer.
 NFSA staff selected, catalogued and nominated the films for further preservation work.
-Now these films are being projected for the very first time on the big screen at the Astor Theatre in Melbourne on Sunday 25 May at 2 pm, as part of the 2014 St Kilda Film Festival.
+These films were projected for the very first time on the big screen at the Astor Theatre in Melbourne on 25 May 2014, as part of the 2014 St Kilda Film Festival.

 The quality and ambition of these films prompts questions about the man behind the camera.
 Who was this previously unknown amateur Melbourne filmmaker with the European eye, whose films capture a uniquely new-migrant take on the local customs of 1950s Australia?

 Born in Vienna in 1905 of Jewish descent, Ernest Singer initially studied at the Handelsakademie (Vienna Business School) with a likely career path into his family’s lucrative handbag and umbrella manufacturing business.
 Eschewing these expectations, Singer moved into coffee importation, working as a coffee buyer for the Dutch company Daarnhouwer.
 However, with Nazi persecution commencing with the annexation of Austria into greater Germany, Ernest and his wife Cora fled their homeland in 1938.